Norwegian Culture

 Sons of Norway-Mandt Lodge

-The Sons of Norway-Mandt Lodge is one of 380 lodges across North America and Norway that belong to the Sons of Norway international fraternal benefit society.
+The Sons of Norway-Mandt Lodge (317 S. Page St.) is one of 380 lodges across North America and Norway that belong to the Sons of Norway international fraternal benefit society.
 The society’s mission is to promote Norwegian heritage, culture and traditions and its worldwide membership is over 58,000 people.
 Anyone who is interested in Norway, its people and its culture is welcome to join the society, attend meetings or participate in its events.

 Over 90 years ago, Stoughton’s Mandt Lodge (#314) was established and it is still an active organization today.
 The lodge hosts many cultural and community events including rosemaling classes, a Spring Fish Boil and bingo nights.
 Visit the Sons of Norway-Mandt Lodge Facebook page for more group and event information.

-Hours: Saturday 10am - 5pm | Sunday 11 am - 2pm* (as supplies last)
+Hours: Saturday 10am - 4pm | Sunday 11 am - 2pm* (as supplies last)

-Sons of Norway-Mandt Lodge Norwegian Style Bingo
+Sons of Norway Norwegian Bingo

 Join the Sons of Norway-Mandt Lodge for a night of bingo, Norwegian style.
 Food is served at 5 p.m. and again during the bingo break.
 Players can expect an evening of fun and cash prizes.